-Adele Fornarino is an Australian grappler and a jiu-jitsu black belt under David Hart who represents Team Dominance MMA in the sport’s international circuit.
+Adele Fornarino is a breakthrough athlete for Australian grappling and a jiu-jitsu black belt under David Hart of Team Dominance MMA.
 Fornarino broke through as one of the foremost athletes in the feather/light-featherweight division back in 2022 when she conquered the International Brazilian Jiu-Jitsu Federation (IBJJF) World No-Gi title as a brown belt, and the Oceania & Asia ADCC Qualifiers.
-She would go on to conquer a silver medal in the Brazilian Nationals in her debut year as a black belt, becoming the first female athlete from Australia to medal in the event at the professional level.
+She would go on to win several important medals including a double gold at the Abu Dhabi Combat Club (ADCC) 2024 World tournament, then becoming simultaneously the first Australian to win the event, and the first to win the open class.

 Adele Fornarino Jiu-Jitsu